 As ELLS Coordinator, Shrewsbury works with fully matriculated ELL students at JMU, typically focusing on language and language acquisition; however, she saw a need for specialized training to help provide better, more inclusive services for the university's growing ELL population.
-"I found from talking with the directors of the University Writing Center and University Communication Center that sometimes student tutors, who are very well trained, feel a little uncertainty when working with ELL students, because some of the issues are slightly different," Shrewsbury said.
+"I found from talking with the directors of the University Writing Center and University Communication Center that sometimes student tutors, who are very well differences between language and writing support and the separate issues that arise."